Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 \subsection{Constructing a compact parallelisable manifold}

-In this section, we prove that if $n$ is odd, there exists a compact parallelisable manifold $W(L)$ with boundary $L$ if $n$.
-The previous section constructed a parallelisable cobordism from $L$ to a disjoint union of copies of $S^2 \times S^{2n-3}$.
+In this section, we prove that if $n$ is odd, there exists a compact parallelisable manifold $W(L)$ with boundary $L$.
+By considering the component of $\hat{W}(L)$ containing the constant discs, we obtain from the previous section a parallelisable cobordism from $L$ to a disjoint union of copies of $S^2 \times S^{2n-3}$.
 In this section, we prove that up to a connect sum with a framed standard sphere, every stable framing on $S^2 \times S^{2n-3}$ arises as the induced framing on the boundary of a parallelisable $2n$-dimensional manifold.
 By choosing such a filling, we shall prove the existence of a manifold $W(L)$ satisfying the desired conditions.

 The first step is a computation in homotopy theory. \begin{lem} The space of trivializations of the direct sum of the tangent bundle of $S^2 \times S^{2n-3}$ with a trivial bundle of rank $1$ can be identified as a set with the product